 - 8. The definitions used in this Practice Note are: - a.
-Associated entity c.
+Associated entity b.
+Client assets c.
 Client asset rules

-A company that is in a controlling entity relationship with an intermediary and receives or holds in Hong Kong client assets of the intermediary. b.
-Client assets d.
-Codes and guidelines
+A company that is in a controlling entity relationship with an intermediary and receives or holds in Hong Kong client assets of the intermediary.